Skip to main content

 What Is the Legal Distinction between Health Information and Genetic Information?

-The legal distinction between an employee’s own manifest and their genetic information is a cornerstone of both GINA and the Americans with Disabilities Act (ADA).
+The legal distinction between an employee’s own manifest health information and their genetic information is a cornerstone of both GINA and the Americans with Disabilities Act (ADA).
 While the ADA governs inquiries about an employee’s own health status (disability-related inquiries and medical examinations), GINA governs inquiries about genetic information.

 The EEOC’s regulations had to harmonize these two statutes.
 The final rules establish parallel structures for incentives.
-Under the ADA, an employer can offer an incentive up to 30% of the cost of for participation in a wellness program that includes disability-related inquiries.
+Under the ADA, an employer can offer an incentive up to 30% of the cost of self-only coverage for participation in a wellness program that includes disability-related inquiries.

 Under GINA, as previously discussed, no incentive can be offered for the employee’s own genetic information.
 The allowance of an incentive for a spouse’s health information under GINA was a significant regulatory decision, designed to align with the ADA’s incentive structure for employees while maintaining a prohibition on direct purchase of genetic data.